Are you Living Closer to the Land?

 These experiences push us to contemplate the vision of a good life beyond simply acquiring knowledge for the sake of pursuing material possessions.
 Challenging the prevailing narratives about life becomes crucial.
 It is a deeply philosophical, spiritual, and environmental endeavour.
 Tackling the human caused environmental problems necessitates introspection into our identity, emotions, and aspirations.
 It is an interconnected journey of self-discovery that aligns ourselves with a sustainable future.

-Damselfly Nymph At Ashburnham Place
+Damselfly Nymph at Ashburnham Place

 A Damselfly Nymph